bitcoin-express/bitcoin-express-server/README.md

 > mongo bitcoin-express

-After you are connected, you can display the list of payments and retrieve the coins in the shell ('payments' table must be in the list):
+After you are connected, you can display the list of payments and retrieve the coins in the shell ('transactions' table must be in the list):

 > show collections